The List of Iron Maiden Albums in Order of Release Date

 10. When the Wild Wind Blows

-Iron Maiden’s album “The Final Frontier,” released in 2010, is a powerful and epic addition to their extensive discography.
-With a total of 10 tracks, the album showcases the band’s signature heavy metal sound and captivating storytelling.
-Songs like “El Dorado” and the title track “The Final Frontier” are filled with galloping guitars, thunderous drums, and Bruce Dickinson’s soaring vocals, transporting listeners to imaginative worlds.
-The album’s lyrical themes touch upon exploration, science fiction, and the human condition.
-“The Final Frontier” solidifies Iron Maiden’s legacy as one of the most influential and enduring bands in heavy metal history.
+The band’s 2010 “The Final Frontier” is a very powerful and epic addition to an incredibly broad discography.
+Here lie 10 tracks by Iron Maiden with very signature heavy metal sounds and storytelling capabilities.
+Songs like “El Dorado” and the title track “The Final Frontier” are set with galloping guitars, thunderous drums, and Bruce Dickinson’s soaring vocals.
+The themes of the lyrics are exploration, science fiction, and the human condition in this full-length album.
+“The Final Frontier” really sets the cement to the status that Iron Maiden holds among the greatest metal bands in history.

 16. The Book of Souls (2015)